ProjectPythia/projectpythia.github.io/content/pages/links.md

 # Link to External Resources

-The members of Project Pythia approve of these resources on Python specific topics.
+Project Pythia find the links below to be useful resources on a variety of Python specific topics.

 ## Introductory/Basics
 | Topic | Self-Paced Tutorials | Example Notebook Galleries |